aaron-fl/yaclipy/README.rst

 yaclipy
 =======

-Yet another python command-line interface.
-This is similar to `python-fire <https://github.com/google/python-fire`_ with a few important distinctions:
+Yet another python command-line interface...

+This is similar to `python-fire <https://github.com/google/python-fire>`_ with a few important distinctions:
  * Parameter types are defined by the function definition and not by what was given on the command line
  * Sub commands are given explicitly.
 This gives the ability to show and create documentation for sub commands without executing them.
 You can still call methods of the returned values though.
  * Better documentation of the commands.